unicode-org/icu4x/ffi/capi/js/package/docs/source/list_ffi.rst

         The number of elements in this list

+    .. js:method:: is_empty()

+        Whether this list is empty

 .. js:class:: ICU4XListFormatter

     See the `Rust documentation for ListFormatter <https://docs.rs/icu/latest/icu/list/struct.ListFormatter.html>`__ for more information.